Siege of Pondicherry (1778): Siege operations

-Siege ends

 Between 6 and 13 October, the British siege operations continued, but heavy rains hampered them.
 The British succeeded in draining the northern ditch, which the French unsuccessfully attempted again to flood.
 On 14 October the walls of the two bastions the British had targeted lay in ruins, and preparations began for an assault.
 Bellecombe was also running out of ammunition.
 After holding a war council on 15 October, he sent a truce flag to Munro the next day.
 He signed the terms of capitulation on 18 October.

 Aftermath

 The French force of less than 1,500 had withstood a siege of nearly eighty days by a British force that numbered 20,000.
 The defenders' losses were high: more than 300 French and nearly 150 sepoy casualties, along with more than 200 civilian casualties.
 The British suffered more than 900 casualties.
 The French defenders were allowed to march out with full colours, and were eventually returned to France.

-Britain followed up the victory by seizing France's other Indian colonies, contributing to the outbreak of the Second Mysore War.
+Britain followed up the victory by seizing France's other Indian colonies, contributing to the outbreak of the Second Anglo-Mysore War.